binkley/homebrewery-files/scribes-supplies.md

 _**Explosive Ink.**_
 _Favored by saboteurs, this ink hides a trap in words._
-This inkpot runs dry after first use.
 When a creature reads the writing, the ink explodes in flame.
 The reader and all creatures within 10 feet of it must make a DC 15 Dexterity saving throw, taking 4d6 fire damage on a failed save, or half as much on a successful one.
 The page is destroyed.
 This is a rare supply item.

 _**Hesitant Ink.**_
 _Favored for drafts and revisions, this light ink is never truly final._
-This inkpot runs dry after first use.
 As an action, you can erase mundane writing created with it since your last Long Rest.
 The chosen writing must be visible and within 30 feet of you.
 Magical writing, such as spell scrolls or glyphs, is unaffected.
 This is a common supply item.

 _**Illusory Ink.**_
 _Favored by deceivers, this ink one message within another._
-This inkpot runs dry after first use.
 Writing made with this ink creates the illusion of any text or image the writer describes.
 A creature that reads the page must succeed on a DC 15 Wisdom saving throw or believe the illusory writing is genuine.
 On a success, the creature recognizes the writing as illusory, and reads the true writing.
 The effect applies only to mundane writing, not magical text such as spell scrolls or glyphs.
 This is a rare supply item.

 _**Interpreting Ink.**_
 _Favored by diplomats, this ink is universally understood._
-This inkpot runs dry after first use.
 Writing made with it rearranges itself into the language of the reader.
 This is an uncommon supply item.

+\column

 _**Invisible Ink.**_
 _Favored by spies and pranksters, this ink leaves only a faint lemony scent._
-This inkpot runs dry after first use.
 As an action, you can write invisibly with this ink.
 Writing made this way remains invisible until revealed by heat, such as being held near a flame.
 The effect applies only to mundane writing, not magical text such as spell scrolls or glyphs.
 This is a common supply item.

 _**Sleeping Ink.**_
 _Favored by mystics, this ink bleeds into dreams._
-This inkpot runs dry after first use.
 Writing made with this ink appears in the dreams of any creature that possesses the page each time it sleeps for 7 nights.
 The dream is fully recalled upon waking.
 After 7 dreams by any creature, the ink becomes mundane and no longer causes dreams.
 If the writing describes creatures, places, or objects, the dream includes visions of them.
 The dream reflects the tone of the writing&mdash;pleasant dreams for pleasant words, harsh words lead to nightmares.
 At the DM&rsquo;s discretion, dreams may produce minor effects upon waking, such as granting 5 temporary hit points, imposing a DC 13 Wisdom saving throw against 1 level of Exhaustion, granting advantage on checks related to a place dreamt of, revealing hints toward the location of an object, or similar results.
 This is a rare supply item.

 _**Vanishing Ink.**_
 _Favored by charlatans, scouts and smugglers, this ink goes away._
-This inkpot runs dry after first use.
 Writing made with this ink fades after 1 hour.
 The text reappears only under moonlight or with magical detection (such as _Detect Magic_).
 Magical writing, such as spell scrolls or glyphs, is unaffected.
 This is an uncommon supply item.

 #### Quills